Kotlin/kotlinx.serialization/docs/formats.md

 // Message holder for home_phone
 @Serializable @JvmInline value class HomePhone(@ProtoNumber(2) val number: String): IPhoneType

-// Message holder for work_phone
+// Message holder for work_phone.
+Can also be a value class, but we leave it as `data` to demonstrate that both variants can be used.
 @Serializable data class WorkPhone(@ProtoNumber(3) val number: String): IPhoneType

 fun main() {